curl/everything-curl/usingcurl-copyas.md

 When you pop up the More tools->Developer mode in Chrome, and you select the Network tab you see the HTTP traffic used to get the resources of the site.
-On the line of the specific resource you're interested in, you right-click with the mouse and you select "Copy as cURL" and it'll generate a command line for you in your clipboard.
+On the line of the specific resource you are interested in, you right-click with the mouse and you select "Copy as cURL" and it will generate a command line for you in your clipboard.
 Paste that in a shell to get a curl command line that makes the transfer.
 This feature is available by default in all Chome and Chromium installations.

 ![copy as curl with Chrome](chrome-copy-as-curl.png)

 ## On Firefox, without using the devtools

-If this is something you'd like to get done more often, you probably find using the developer tools a bit inconvenient and cumbersome to pop up just to get the command line copied.
+If this is something you would like to get done more often, you probably find using the developer tools a bit inconvenient and cumbersome to pop up just to get the command line copied.
 Then [cliget](https://addons.mozilla.org/en-US/firefox/addon/cliget/) is the